Pranavmanish/Feedback/Readme.md

 git clone <repository_url>
 cd <repository_directory>

-Build the Docker image using the provided Dockerfile: docker build -t pranav1706/feedback:latest .
+Build the Docker image using the provided Dockerfile:docker build -t pranav1706/feedback:latest .

-Check if the image is working correctly by typing: docker run -it -p 8182:8080 pranav1706/feedback:latest

-Open a web browser and go to "http://localhost:8182/pranav1706/" to confirm that the application is running properly.
+Check if the image is working correctly by typing: docker run -it -p 8182:8080 pranav1706/feedback:latest Open a web browser and go to "http://localhost:8182/pranav1706/" to check if the application runs properly.

-Push the Docker image to your container registry: docker push pranav1706/feedback:latest

-Ensure your image is uploaded to Docker Hub "https://hub.docker.com/" by logging into Docker Hub and confirming its presence in your repository.You can also check for it in Docker Desktop on your local machine.
+Push the Docker image to your container registry: docker push pranav1706/feedback:latest Ensure your image is uploaded to Docker Hub by logging into Docker Hub.We can also check for it in Docker Desktop on local machine.
-Thus you have successfully generated a Docker Image and Pushed it to DockerHub.
+Now we have successfully generated a Docker Image and pushed it to DockerHub.
 ------------------------
 2. Kubernetes Deployment